 Since shopping is one of my favorite things to do in London (actually, I love to do that anywhere, but we’re talking about London) hitting the city’s famous department stores and High Street is a must!
 During the Christmas season there is the bonus of the spectacular window displays as department stores try to out-do each other with wonderful, whimsical, winter scenery.
 Our favorites included Fortnum & Mason and Hamley’s.
 Hamley’s, London’s oldest and most iconic toy store, is one not to miss, especially with kids, because what’s Christmas without a massive toy store, right?

 For the big kids, there are the Boxing Day sales that start the day after Christmas and last until mid-January, allowing that Christmas spirit to last well into the New Year.

-Christmas Lights – In London during Christmastime, the days are merry and bright, thanks in large part to the holiday lights twinkling around the city.
+In London during Christmas time, the days are merry and bright, thanks in large part to the holiday lights twinkling around the city.
 Take a walking tour through the West End, with the upscale Bond St. and Regent St., the “swinging” Carnaby St. (yeah, Baby!), and Europe’s busiest shopping street, Oxford St. to see some of the best Christmas light displays.